catsquawk/yaqeen-curriculum-epubs/readme.txt

 Feel free to open an issue if you find a formatting/grammar/spelling issue in any of them.
 Targeted towards self-learners who find it inconvenient to constantly switch between the lesson plan and presentation (and prefer the reduced eyestrain that comes with an ereader).
 Worksheets not included, you'll have to print and complete those yourself.

+These are all made by copy-pasting text from the lesson plan, adding formatting and slide images with Markdown before converting to epub with pandoc.
+Takes about an hour for each lesson, shouldn't be too hard to do yourself if something's missing here.